Five precepts: Principles

+A layperson who upholds the precepts is described in the texts as a "jewel among laymen".

 In other words, all living beings are alike in that they want to be happy and not suffer.
 Comparing oneself with others, one should therefore not hurt others as one would not want to be hurt.
 Ethicist Pinit Ratanakul argues that the compassion which motivates upholding the precepts comes from an understanding that all living beings are equal and of a nature that they are 'not-self' (anattā).
 Another aspect that is fundamental to this is the belief in karmic retribution.

 In the upholding or violation of the precepts, intention is crucial.
 In the Pāli scriptures, an example is mentioned of a person stealing an animal only to set it free, which was not seen as an offense of theft.
 In the Pāli commentaries, a precept is understood to be violated when the person violating it finds the object of the transgression (e.g. things to be stolen), is aware of the violation, has the intention to violate it, does actually act on that intention, and does so successfully.

 Upholding the precepts is sometimes distinguished in three levels: to uphold them without having formally undertaken them; to uphold them formally, willing to sacrifice one's own life for it; and finally, to spontaneously uphold them.
 The latter refers to the arahant, who is understood to be morally incapable of violating the first four precepts.
 A layperson who upholds the precepts is described in the texts as a "jewel among laymen".
 On the other hand, the most serious violations of the precepts are the five actions of immediate retribution, which are believed to lead the perpetrator to an unavoidable rebirth in hell.
 These consist of injuring a Buddha, killing an arahant, killing one's father or mother, and causing the monastic community to have a schism.